deiluc/Associations_Universitaires_JavaFX/README.md

 3. Commit changes (`git commit -m "Add your feature"`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For issues or questions, contact [your-email@example.com] or open an issue on GitHub.